kokkos/kokkos-fft/README.md

 ## Spack

-kokkos-fft can also be installed with [spack](https://spack.io).
+Kokkos-FFT can also be installed with [spack](https://spack.io).
 For example, the recipe for H100 GPU with cufft is as follows.

 ```bash
 git clone --depth=2 --branch=v1.1.0 https://github.com/spack/spack.git